 About the Author

-Anna works as an employment counselor at Employment Resources, Inc. Anna is also a blogger – Anna Works…Let’s talk about employment, empowerment, and disability.
+Anna is a writer and advocate – check out her blog: Anna Works…Let’s talk about employment, empowerment, and disability.
 She holds a Master’s of Science degree in Rehabilitation Psychology from UW-Madison.

 More about Anna…